Bernard Newman (designer): Biography

 Bernard Newman was born in Joplin, Missouri in 1903.
-He studied in Paris and at the Art Student's League.
+He studied in Paris at the Art Student's League.
 He started working at Bergdorf Goodman, a luxury goods department store in Manhattan, as a window dresser.
 He later became the head designer for Bergdorf Goodman, and his clothes were worn by film stars like Kay Francis.

-Bernard Newman started working as costume designer in the film industry from 1933 on, working mainly for RKO Pictures for the next three years.
-Newman is best remembered for the costumes he designed for Ginger Rogers in movies like Top Hat and Swing Time.
-He made a blue dress with ostrich feathers, to Rogers's specification, which she wore in the Cheek to Cheek sequence and which gave her the nickname of Feathers.
-15 of his costumes for the 1935 movie Roberta were reproduced and merchandised by the Modern Merchandising Bureau.
+Newman started working as costume designer in the film industry in 1933, mainly for RKO Pictures.
+In 1934, he was hired by the studio to design for the upcoming Fred Astaire and Ginger Rogers film Roberta.
+The film took place in a Parisian fashion house and was an ideal opportunity for Newman to display his talents.
+The major success of Roberta secured Newman the position of head designer at RKO.
+Fifteen of Newman's costumes for the movie were reproduced and merchandised by the Modern Merchandising Bureau.

+Newman's films with Ginger Rogers were his most frequent and successful collaborations in Hollywood.
+His designs feature in four of her popular 1930s musicals with Fred Astaire, Roberta, Top Hat, Follow the Fleet, and Swing Time.
+He created a blue dress with ostrich feathers, to Rogers's specification, which she wore in the "Cheek to Cheek" sequence of Top Hat.
+Its tendency to shed feathers as Rogers danced earned her the nickname of "Feathers" from the film's crew and co-star Fred Astaire.
 Other films he worked on include Sylvia Scarlett with Katharine Hepburn and You Can't Take It with You.